-In 2021, we started a project called Campfire Heritage Stories with the goal to tell heritage stories of members of our community whose heritage comes from further afield.
+Our Campfire Heritage Stories are a range of stories told around our campfire by members of our community whose heritage comes from further afield.

-We invited three special guests, who live and/or work in Buckinghamshire, to tell their stories round the campfire – Mei Sim Merry (Hong Kong), Irfan Arif (Pakistan), and Rabbi Neil Janes, who leads the South Bucks Jewish Community.
+In 2021, we invited three special guests, who live and/or work in Buckinghamshire, to tell their stories round the campfire – Mei Sim Merry (Hong Kong), Irfan Arif (Pakistan), and Rabbi Neil Janes, who leads the South Bucks Jewish Community.
 In 2022, we invited Dr Geeta Ludhra (South Asia) and Gregory Gonzales (Philippines) to lead the storytelling.

-So, grab yourself a cup of tea, get comfortable and listen to the stories captured at the event in October 2021.
+So, grab yourself a cup of tea, get comfortable and listen to the stories captured at these events.

 If you are a resident of the Chilterns and would like to share your heritage story then please contact Jacqui Gellman on email@example.com